Best Video Formats to Insert in PowerPoint on Windows/Mac

 4. Insert and Play MP4 in PowerPoint

 After the conversion, simply click "Open Folder" to get the converted video.
-Then open PowerPoint and insert the video.
+Then open PowerPoint and insert the video to your powerpoint

 Besides being a PowerPoint Video Converter, FonePaw Video Converter Ultimate is also an Adobe Media Converter, iPad Video Converter and Android Video Converter.
 Thereby, don't hesitate to download it to solve all your video and audio format issues.